flowchart LR

 5.8.1 8.1 Definition

-Multi-task learning trains a single model to perform several tasks at once, sharing representations across them.
+Multi-task learning trains a single model to perform several tasks at once, sharing representations across them (Caruana, 1997).
 The signal is the union of the supervisory signals of all the tasks.
-By optimizing a combined objective, the model is encouraged to learn features that are useful across tasks, which acts as a form of regularization and can improve generalization on each task individually.
+By optimizing a combined objective, the model is encouraged to learn features useful across tasks, which acts as a form of inductive regularization and can improve generalization on each task individually.

-A common architecture uses a shared backbone with task-specific heads, and the loss is a weighted sum:
+A common architecture uses a shared backbone \(g_\phi\) with task-specific heads \(h_{\psi_k}\), and the loss is a weighted sum over \(K\) tasks:

 5.8.2 8.2 When to Use It

 Multi-task learning helps when tasks are related and you have limited data for each one, so that knowledge learned for one task supports the others.
 It is widely used in autonomous driving (jointly detecting lanes, vehicles, and pedestrians) and in language models that perform many tasks through a unified interface.
-The difficulty lies in balancing the tasks: if one task dominates the gradient or if tasks conflict, performance on some tasks can degrade, a phenomenon known as negative transfer between tasks.
+The difficulty lies in balancing the tasks: if one task dominates the gradient or if tasks make conflicting demands on the shared features, performance on some tasks can degrade, again a form of negative transfer, here between simultaneously trained tasks rather than across time.

 5.9 9.
 Online Versus Batch Learning